FluidRepositories/rainbowme/README.md

 Or if you want to specify a style for the text:
 `python rainbowme.py hello world! -style underline`
 You can even add all that together too:
 `python rainbowme.py hello world! -bg white -style underline`
+After running the command, everything will be copied to your clipboard, in a format that is in a Discord codeblock.
+So you can just ctrl+v once and send your message, no need to make your own codeblock!